 Amsterdam has a rich cultural heritage and hosts a wide variety of art performances.
 From highbrow classical concerts, cutting-edge jazz, mainstream international rock/pop acts to intimate gigs and innovative local theatre productions.

-Below we make an overview of the principal concert and theatre venues in Amsterdam...
+Below is an overview of the principal concert and theatre venues in Amsterdam...

 See our What's on in Amsterdam section for the latest concert and theatre events.

-Heineken Music Hall - This is a medium-size concert arena located near Amsterdam ArenA.
-The Heineken Music Hall (HMH) was opened in 2001 and the main hall has a capacity of 5,500.
+AFAS Live - This is a medium-size concert arena located near Amsterdam ArenA.
+Formerly the Heineken Music Hall, it opened in 2001 and was renamed "AFAS Live" in 2017.
+The main hall has a capacity of 5,500.
 Specially designed for amplified rock/pop music, it hosts big name concerts all year round.
 Easy to reach from Amsterdam by taking a train or metro to Amsterdam Bijlmer station.

 Ziggo Dome - Large indoor concert arena located behind the Amsterdam ArenA stadium.
 The Ziggo Dome opened in 2012 and has a seating capacity of 17,000.
 The venue holds concerts for major rock/pop acts coming to Amsterdam.
 It is a short walk from Amsterdam Bijlmer station.

 Amsterdam ArenA - Football stadium and home to local team AFC Ajax.
 Completed in 1996, it has a 52,000 capacity increased to 68,000 for concerts.
 Other than football, it is used a few times a year as a concert venue for artists with significant selling power.
 It also hosts the Sensation DJ dance event.